 I believe I know stuff about technology and this includes some knowledge about data and data management.
 So I know that I have to do regular backups of my home computer.
 And I actually do!
 Maybe I should do them more regularly and with a better procedure, but anyhow, I do.
 What I neglect however, is my phone.
 After all, I have only photos, some music and funny videos there, right?
 Well, now my SD card is borked and I need my alarm clock melody.
 That’s why I’m trying to rescue it using ddrescue.

-- Copying the corrupt data
+- Just copying the data

 Why don’t I do backups of my phone?

 Well, although I trust cloud solutions for my phone numbers, I don’t want all my data in them.
 So the only way I have found up to now to do this is to physically remove the SD card from my phone and copy it to my computer.

 This is hard.
 I need to use one of these needles to remove my SIM card and my SD card, then I need to copy everything and when putting back my SIM, restart the phone and type in my PIN.

 Perhaps I can find a better way, like having an app that syncs the contents from my phone to a local NAS when I’m home.
 I have to research this though…

 And also this is possible only because my phone is ancient and has a microSD slot.
 If I change my phone, that’s it!
 No more!
 I’ll put this research in my TODO list.